veka0/lazurite/docs/commands.md

     This command won't restore shaders from encrypted materials (RTXStub)

+!!!warning "Restoring latest Android materials"

+    Starting from 1.21.31.05 release and 1.21.20.24 preview, restore command can no longer restore source code from Android materials since it's no longer shipped in material.bin files in a readable form.
+Instead, you can get it from older game versions by restoring their respective material.bin files or by downloading already restored code from [mcbe codebase repository](https://github.com/veka0/mcbe-shader-codebase)

 Attempts to restore GLSL or BGFX SC source code from ESSL_300 or ESSL_310 materials (mainly used in Android) and varying.def.sc from any materials.
 It works by identifying the differences between individual shader variants and trying to find matching macro conditionals.